-Please note that the Euroculture Consortium checks all theses for plagiarism.
-For this purpose you are required to upload the final version of your thesis in the thesis course on Blackboard.
+Please note that your thesis will be checked for plagiarism after you have submitted it.
+For this purpose, you are required to upload the final version of your thesis in the thesis course on Blackboard.
 See section 13 ("Submitting the thesis") for details.